On the universality of potential well dynamics: Encoding a Turing machine

 for all $\alpha,\beta \in [0, \frac{1}{b-1}]$, and maps $(\R/\Z)^2 \backslash (R_0 \cup \dots \cup R_k)$ smoothly to $(\R/\Z)^2 \backslash (S_0 \cup \dots \cup S_k)$ in some arbitrary fashion; this is possible because one can smoothly deform the closure of $(\R/\Z)^2 \backslash (R_0 \cup \dots \cup R_k)$ to the closure of $(\R/\Z)^2 \backslash (S_0 \cup \dots \cup S_k)$ while mapping the boundary of each $R_j$ to the corresponding boundary of $S_j$ without any rotation.
 One can then check \eqref{fat} by direct computation.

-To each state $q \in Q$ we associate a closed square $B_q$ in $(\R/\Z)^2$, such that the $B_q$ are all disjoint (we need two-dimensions here to prevent the union of $\bigcup_{q \in Q} B_q$ from being disconnected).
+To each state $q \in Q$ we associate a closed square $B_q$ in $(\R/\Z)^2$, such that the $B_q$ are all disjoint (we need two-dimensions here to prevent the complement of the union of $\bigcup_{q \in Q} B_q$ from being disconnected).
 Our manifold $M$ will then be the $4$-torus

 To each state $s \in \Sigma^\Z$, the starting point $y_s \in M$ is then defined by the formula